k4sh4n1/research/proposal.md

 Scientific contributions:

-* Novel systematic application of structural dynamics into finance
+* Novel systematic application of structural engineering methodologies into finance
 * New class of theoretical models for market behavior
 * Mathematical framework bridging physical and financial systems